 As decisions are made around suppliers, new product development, and growth into new geographies and territories, cybersecurity must form part of the discussion.
 Cybersecurity risk management must form part of a robust and continuous assurance strategy - not just a checkpoint to be met at the initial onboarding stage.

-As industry digitizes, the need for smarter, real-time assurance against both traditional risks and cyber threats grows.
-All of this points towards the need to integrate cyber resilience into digital risk assurance programs in a way that is tailored to the business, addressing the threats you are aware of and taking account of the ones that you aren’t.
+As industry digitises, the need for smarter, real-time assurance against both traditional risks and cyber threats grows.
+All of this points towards the need to integrate cyber resilience into digital risk assurance programmes in a way that is tailored to the business, addressing the threats you are aware of and taking account of the ones that you aren’t.
 Continuous and collaborative monitoring of operational data and information security, vulnerabilities, and threats has the potential to better mitigate risk, drive efficiency and facilitate more informed decision making.

 Who we work with

 We help businesses across dozens of sectors push forward and achieve like never before.
 How can we help you?

 LRQA is supporting Shell with assurance solutions for safety-critical 3D printed parts, driving trust and innovation in additive manufacturing.